 Master’s in Education and Social Justice

-Completing this graduate program leads to a Master of Arts degree in Education and Social Justice.
+Graduates will earn a Master of Arts in Education and Social Justice.

 Program Requirements

-The successful completion of all required courses (30-semester units) as listed below.
+The successful completion of all required courses (30-semester units) is listed below.

 Courses |